-That last proviso adds an extra element of challenge that really ramps up the intensity of the workout.
+That last requirement adds an extra element of challenge that ramps up the intensity of the workout.
 You don’t get the chance to recover your lats and biceps by throwing in twenty bodyweight squats between sets.
-You simply have to grind out your entire hundred reps before you move on to the next move.
+You have to grind out your entire hundred reps before you move on to the next move.

-The workout has been designed to go from hardest exercise to easiest.
+The Angie Wod has been designed to go from the hardest exercise to easiest.
 That is good news and bad news.
-Psychologically, it's beneficial to know that the two exercises that you are going to do in the second half of the workout are a lot easier than the first half.
+Psychologically, it's beneficial to know that the two exercises that you are going to do in the second half of the Angie workout are a lot easier than the first half.

-However, the bad news is that you have to go from pull ups directly to push ups, both of which are very taxing on your upper body.
-It would be a lot nicer to go from pull ups to sit ups, or even body weight squats.
-This would give your upper body a few minutes to recover.
+However, the bad news is that you have to go from pull-ups directly to push-ups, both of which are very taxing on your upper body.
+It would be a lot nicer to go from pull-ups to sit-ups, or even body weight squats.
+It would give your upper body a few minutes to recover.
 But, alas, this is not the case.

-So, what sort of time should you be aiming for on Angie?
+So, what sort of time should you be aiming for on Angie WOD?
 The current record was set by Chris Speller, who did it in 10 minutes and 11 seconds.
-But, don’t let that be your guide.
-If you can knock it out in double that time you will be doing very well.
+But don’t let that be your guide.
+If you can knock it out in double that time, you will be doing very well.

-One particular thing that should do to prepare for your pull ups is a scapular drill.
-This will actually allow you to do more pull ups during the challenge.
+One particular thing that should do to prepare for your pull-ups is a scapular drill.
+It will allow you to do more pull-ups during the challenge.

-The scapular provides the stable base for pull ups.
-When you activate the scapular, which is normally dormant.
-Before doing pull ups, you will instantly become stronger on pull ups.
-To do it, simply hang from your pull up bar, and pull up without bending your arms.
+The scapular provides a stable base for pull-ups.
+When you activate the scapular, which is usually dormant, before doing pull-ups, you will instantly become stronger on pull-ups.
+To do it, hang from your pull up bar, and pull up without bending your arms.
 Think about bringing your traps up to your ears.
-This will provide retraction, followed by depression of the scapula.
+It will provide retraction, followed by depression of the scapula.

-Do about five of these scapula activators immediately before doing your first set of pull ups.
-By doing so, you will be able to do more pull ups during the challenge due to the fact that you have now activated your power base.
+Do about five of these scapula activators immediately before doing your first set of pull-ups.
+By doing so, you will be able to do more pull-ups during the challenge because you have now activated your power base.

 Dividing Your Time

-Let’s assume that you are planning to complete Angie in twenty five minutes.
-How much time should you allocate to the pull ups?
+Let’s assume that you are planning to complete Angie WOD in twenty-five minutes.
+How much time should you allocate to the pull-ups?